pillmuncher/yogic.cs/README.md

 **Yogic, but in C#.**

-An embedded DSL of monadic combinators for first-order logical predicates and performing resolution with backtracking and pruning of search paths.
+An embedded DSL of monadic combinators for first-order logic programming.

 **Key features:**